- We strive to provide complete care for our patients. Learn more about all the services we provide.

 Heat stroke is preceded by a transitional stage known as heat exhaustion.
 You may first notice that your pet is panting heavily, a classic early warning sign that means you need to get your pet some water, shade, and preferably air conditioning.
 If your pet starts vomiting or acting disoriented, bring him to our Livonia veterinarian before full-blown heat stroke can set in.
 Heat stroke symptoms include a racing heart, drooling, pale gums, red tongue, diarrhea, seizures and loss of consciousness.
 This is an emergency can that can lead to multiple organ failure and death in a matter of minutes.

-Our veterinarian in Livonia, Dr. Sharon Sheehy, can provide emergency pet care measures to save your best friend from heat stroke.
+Our veterinarians in Livonia, Dr. Sharon Sheehy and Dr. Jacqueline Devitt can provide emergency pet care measures to save your best friend from heat stroke.
 Wrap your pet in damp, cool (but not ice-cold) towels and bring him to Sheehy Animal Hospital immediately.
-We can administer a careful of oxygen, hydration therapy, cold compresses, rubbing alcohol (which draws away heat) and other treatments to get your pet's temperature under control.
+We can administer a careful of oxygen, hydration therapy, cold compresses, and other treatments to get your pet's temperature under control.
 We can also provide you with valuable advice for keeping this scenario from ever happening, such as:

 Sheehy Animal Hospital can help you protect your pet against those "dog days" and the heat stroke they can produce.
 Call (248) 615-7670 for more information!